pablo67340/GUIShop/resources/README.txt

   Data = Here is important data stored that has nothing to do with the configuration.
          Deleting this may cause damage to player inventories or longer loading times!

+  Logs = Here are all log files saved,

   config.yml = Change things that you want.
 Messages have moved to messages.yml

   messages.yml = Edit almost every message for this plugin.